weihua916/LCTM/README.md

 ## Input and output
 The following files are required for inputs.

 - Initial concept assignment file: i-th row indicates the initial concept assignment of i-th word type.
+Concept assignments can be initialized by performing k-means clustering on word embeddings.
 - Word embeddings file: 1st row contains #(vocabulary) and #(dimension of word vectors).
 From the second row, i-th row contains vector representation for (i-1)-th word type.
+50 dimensional GloVe vectors trained on Wikipedia were used in the paper.
 - Indexed corpus: Each row contains a list of indices of words contained each document.

 The software outputs the following file.